7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 • Double-boiled Whole Yellow Melon Soup with Mixed Seafood

-AMBIENCE: Wah Lok at Carlton Hotel is a spacious, modern and stylish restaurant, accommodating up to 280 guests in its main dining room and 8 private rooms.
-Its posh interior and pleasant atmosphere make the restaurant an ideal place for any business and private dining, corporate functions or family dinners and leisure gatherings.
+AMBIENCE: Wah Lok at Carlton Hotel is a spacious, modern, and stylish restaurant, accommodating up to 280 guests in its main dining room and 8 private rooms.
+Its posh interior and pleasant atmosphere make the restaurant an ideal place for any

 PLUS POINT: No corkage charge